 INTRODUCTION

-Over the past half-century, systematic studies on amphibian reproduction have transformed our understanding of the transition from water to land in non-amniotes (Salthe 1969; Salthe and Duellman 1973; Crump 2015).
-Previous work has identified amphibians as exhibiting the greatest reproductive diversity among all other Tetrapoda (Haddad and Prado 2005).
-They currently display a wide diversity of reproductive modes, which are combinations of oviposition and developmental features, such as ovum and clutch characteristics (e.g., size and number of eggs), rate and duration of development, stage and size of hatchlings, and type of parental care, if any (sensu Salthe and Duellman 1973).
-The current interpretation of reproductive modes in amphibians results from descriptive and quantitative aspects of life history (e.g., Hödl 1990; Magnusson and Hero 1991; Wells 2007; Hartmann et al. 2010; Vági and Székely 2023).
-However, these many components are highly variable between clades, reflecting a complex evolutionary history underlying reproductive ecology (Liedtke et al. 2022).
+Amphibians exhibit the greatest diversity of reproductive modes among all other Tetrapoda (Haddad & Prado 2005), which is defined as a combination of oviposition and developmental features, such as ovum and clutch characteristics (e.g., size and number of eggs), rate and duration of development, stage and size of hatchlings, and type of parental care, if any (sensu Salthe & Duellman 1973).
+These many components are highly variable between clades, reflecting a complex evolutionary history underlying reproductive ecology (Liedtke et al. 2022), resulting in at least 39 recognized reproductive modes among amphibians (Haddad & Prado, 2005).

-A better understanding of reproductive patterns in amphibians may emerge through the study of quantitative measures of fecundity, and, in particular, by examining the trade-off between egg size and the number of eggs produced per clutch (Crump and Kaplan 1979; Gould et al. 2022; Liedtke et al. 2014).
-Due to the female’s finite egg-carrying capacity and reproductive reserves, a general inverse relationship between the number of eggs produced per clutch and their size must exist.
-Consequently, the size–fecundity relationship in anurans can be strongly influenced by the trade-off between clutch and egg size (Lack 1967; Hödl 1990; Pincheira-Donoso and Hunt 2017).
-Moreover, this trade-off is also associated with other aspects of reproductive modes and environmental conditions that affect offspring survival, such as predation, competition, desiccation, and parasitism (Magnusson and Hero 1991; Crump 2015).
+A general pattern in amphibian reproduction is that reproductive modes range from fully aquatic to increasingly terrestrial forms, such as direct development and viviparity (Lutz 1947; Goin & Goin 1962; Zamudio et al. 2016).
+This pattern variation is associated with repeatedly modifications of the standard biphasic life cycle, known as oviparity, that involves adult terrestrial phase with the deposition of eggs and external fertilization of embryos in water and metamorphosis of aquatic larvae into terrestrial juveniles (Crump 2015).A better understanding of reproductive patterns in amphibians may emerge through the study of quantitative measures of fecundity, and, in particular, by examining the trade-off between egg size and the number of eggs produced per clutch (Crump and Kaplan 1979; Liedtke et al. 2014).
+Due to the female’s finite egg-carrying capacity and reproductive reserves, a general inverse relationship between the number of eggs produced per clutch and their size must exist (Gould et al. 2022a).
+Consequently, the size–fecundity relationship in anurans can be strongly influenced by the trade-off between clutch and egg size (Lack 1967; Hödl 1990; Pincheira-Donoso & Hunt 2017).
+Moreover, this trade-off is also associated with other aspects of reproductive modes and environmental conditions that affect both adult and offspring survival, such as predation, competition, desiccation, and parasitism (Magnusson & Hero 1991; Crump 2015).
 Aquatic-breeding amphibians produce much larger clutches than most other species, resulting in a greater number of eggs per clutch (Crump 2015; Hartmann et al. 2010).
-Fecundity increases with body size in aquatic-breeding amphibians, but eggs are smaller and associated with rapid growth to overcome the pressures of egg predators and the high risk of desiccation in freshwater ponds (Donnelly and Crump 1998).
+Fecundity increases with body size in aquatic-breeding amphibians, as the eggs are smaller, they must complete rapid growth to overcome the pressures of egg predators and the high risk of desiccation, as the aquatic system may begin to dry before development to metamorphosis is completed (Donnelly and Crump 1998; Gould et al. 2022b).
 In contrast, non-aquatic breeders produce much larger eggs, resulting in comparatively large offspring.
-One explanation for this phenomenon is that females reproducing outside water gain a fitness advantage by avoiding predation in open water but are required to produce eggs with a larger yolk reserve, allowing embryos to resist desiccation and possess sufficient energy for hatching (Lutz 1947).
+One explanation for this phenomenon is that females reproducing outside water gain a fitness advantage by reducing egg predation in open water, but must produce larger eggs, as a smaller surface-area-to-volume ratio reduces evaporative water loss and allows embryos to resist desiccation (Salthe 1965; Bradford & Seymour 1988).
+The production of large eggs is also associated to large yolk reserve to provide sufficient energy for hatching in terrestrial environments where nutrients are less available for embryos (Lutz 1947; Summers et al. 2007).
 Moreover, terrestrial deposition of eggs may be associated with endotrophic tadpoles that obtain their developmental energy entirely from the egg supply (Callery et al. 2001).
-In this sense, terrestrial-breeding amphibians produce larger but fewer eggs at the expense of reduced fecundity (Duellman 1989).
+In this sense, terrestrial-breeding amphibians produce larger but fewer eggs at the expense of reduced fecundity and greater survivorship of embryos (Duellman 1989; Goulden et al. 1987).